NewfundametalsDAO/FrankenDAO/README.md

 # Team & Contacts

-We're here to make this test as smooth as possible for you.
+We want to make this contest as smooth as possible for you.
 Ask lots of questions, and let us know if the documentation or system is unclear in any way.

-We'll all be in the Discord with DMs open.
+We'll all be in the Discord with DMs open:
 - dev: @zachobront#1010
 - dev: @zakk | Cabin#0896
 - team: @DobsGaming#6670